sccn/sccn.github.io/workshops/EEGLAB_2016_at_UCSD.md

 The 22nd EEGLAB Workshop will take place from Thursday evening, November 17th through Monday, November 21st at San Diego Supercomputer Center of the University of California San Diego, La Jolla, CA, USA.
-Participants will be expected to bring laptops with Matlab installed so as to be able to participate in the practical sessions.
-The workshop will introduce and demonstrate the use of EEGLAB and EEGLAB plug-in tools for performing analysis of EEG and related data, with overview talks on principles of EEG data analysis, detailed method expositions, and practical exercises.
+Participants will be expected to bring laptops with MATLAB installed so as to be able to participate in the practical sessions.
+The workshop will introduce and demonstrate the use of EEGLAB and EEGLAB plugin tools for performing analysis of EEG and related data, with overview talks on principles of EEG data analysis, detailed method expositions, and practical exercises.
 The program begins with an open house reception and